noio/Pixel-Unwrapper/README.md

 ![Unwrap to Single Pixel](docs/unwrap_to_single_pixel.png)

-Sometimes you have a bunch of faces that you just want to fill with a single color.
+Sometimes you have a bunch of faces that you just want to fill with a color.
 This operator maps those to a single pixel on the texture.
 Each time you apply the operator, the selection is mapped to a free bit of texture so you can fill it with a different color.

 ## UV Editing